neel-patel-1/watcher_frontend/README.md

 starting the (test) frontend
-type 'npm install' to get the packages for react development server 'npm start' to start the react development server
+type 'npm install' to get the packages for react development server 'npm start' to start the react development server (frontend)

+'sudo make' from Writer Directory to compile backend follow compilation instructions given by PcapPlusPlus 'sudo ./Writer/Bin/Writer' to start backend
+OR
-'npm run server' to start a test json-server you should now see graphs being updated in the browser
+'npm run server' to start a test json-server

-starting the backend:
--compile the Writer subdirectory
--assumes PcapPlusPlus is in top level directory